babenkoivan/elastic-adapter/README.md

 ### Create

-You can create an index with the default settings and mapping:
+Creates an index, either with the default settings and mapping:

 ```php
 $index = new \ElasticAdapter\Indices\Index('my_index');